 First and foremost is the question regarding past experiences.
 Inquire about cases that were similar to yours and how the attorney handled them.
 Ask them about the clients that they had and how they took the process forward with them.
 Furthermore, don’t settle on their word.
 Ask them if you can speak to previous clients or find out about them on your own.
 Cross-reference what the lawyer has told you.

 You don’t have to become an investigator and dig too deep.
 Just pursue these things until you are satisfied.
 With a personal injury claim there is usually a lot at stake.
+If you’ve been injured in a slip & fall case, make sure to ask what you’ll need to do to prove your slip & fall case successfully.
 Therefore, it is necessary that you invest some time and efforts to make sure you get your due rights at the end.

 3. Connections and Resources